jidongbsu/cs452-thread-safe-library/README.md

 };
 ```

 The internal of these two structures are not really important to you.
-But you need to be aware of the *size* field of *struct list*, which gives you the current size of the list.
-Knowning the current size of the list tells you if the list is full or not, and if the list is empty or not.
+But you need to be aware of the *size* field of the *struct list*, which gives you the current size of the list.
+Knowing the current size of the list tells you if the list is full or not, and if the list is empty or not.

 Most of the functions you need to implement either take one single argument, which is *(struct tsb_list * list)*, or take two arguments, which are *(struct tsb_list * list, NodePtr nodeNode)*.
 The only exception is *tsb_createList*().
 The prototype of *tsb_createList*() is: